Dear Classy Career Girl,

 Dear Older and Wiser,

 Thanks again for your question.
 Bummer about the delayed flight but kudos to you for not wanting to give up!!
-So there are two ways I would consider doing it.
+So, there are two ways I would consider approaching this.

 Treat it like an informational interview and contact the person you interviewed.
 Tell them you really want to learn more about the company and the other person’s position in the company.
 Tell them that you would like to do an informational interview and ask them some questions.
 You can say you have more experience now and are really determined to break into the field of “blank” and would like to get their advice on how you could make that happen.
 In the

 In the email, I would list all of the additional experience you have gained since the interview but try to make it as short as possible and just ask for 15 minutes of their time for a quick informational interview.